Business & Work Visa Attorney in Newark

 The Law Office of Gregory J. Eck is highly experienced in a range of immigration law matters, one of which is business immigration.
 Attorney Gregory J. Eck can take a closer look at your case to determine your legal options for working in the United States, such as identifying which work visa is best for your situation, the most common of which is the H-1B visa.

-Attorney Eck has been handling immigration-related cases for over a decade, and he is personally invested in helping clients obtain positive, favorable outcomes.
-Your problem becomes Attorney Eck’s problem, and he is here to help you pave a clear path forward as a business or employee establishing roots in the U.S.
+Attorney Eck has been handling immigration cases for over a decade, and he is personally invested in helping clients obtain positive, favorable outcomes.
+Your problem becomes Attorney Eck’s problem, and he is here to help you pave a clear path forward as a business or an employee establishing roots in the U.S.

 Schedule an initial consultation with our Newark business immigration lawyer at (201) 366-9254 to learn more about your legal options.
 Representing immigrants in Hudson, Mercer, Bucks, and Montgomery Counties.
 Hablamos español!
+Services are also available in Russian.

 Who Can Work in the U.S.?

 Foreign citizens who seek to enter the United States on employment grounds must obtain a visa to do so.
 Work visas require the prospective employer to file a petition with U.S. Citizenship and Immigration Services (USCIS), which must approve your petition before you can obtain the visa.
+This process ensures the employment need is genuine and abides by U.S. labor regulations.
+Understanding the employer's role and obligations in visa sponsorship is crucial for both parties to remain compliant and expedite the authorization process.

 Individuals who are lawful nonimmigrants may apply for work authorization by: